na-na-hi/renget/archive/ProdiAgy.md

 ##Base iA3 Prodigy .json:
 !!! danger Default d_coef is 1.0, it affects the d*lr shown in Tensorboard.
-!!! danger Set Clip Skip according to the maximum Clip Skip you want to use while prompting.
 !!! note t_max is your cosine steps, set it to your total steps to start with and adjust afterwards if you want.
 Basically scales X axis on your UNET and TE.
 !!! note eta_min is your cosine strength, set it to the minimum LR that you want to drop to.
 Basically scales Y axis on your UNET and TE.
 !!! note Set train_batch_size, gradient_accumulation_steps and multires noise settings according to your dataset and keep_tokens, caption_dropout_rate according to your captions.